 7. Works of translation where the original author is still in copyright will require the bios of both the original author and the translator.
 On the Southword contents page, the story will be listed under the name of the original author, and the translator will be credited on the story's page itself.

-5. Short stories are considered between January and March 15th each year for our summer issue.
-From May through July, fiction writers may submit their work to the Seán Ó Faoláin Short Story Competition, the winners of which will be published in Southword Journal.
-PLEASE NOTE after the close of the submission date the editors will make a selection.
+8. Short stories are considered between January 1st and March 31st each year for our September issue.
+After the close of the submission date the editors will make their selection.
 Submittable will notify you as to the success of your submission.
 Due to the large volume of submissions received, the editor may take up to 10 weeks after the submission deadline to make their decision.
+From April through July, fiction writers may submit their work to the Seán Ó’Faoláin Short Story Competition, the winners of which will be published in the March issue of Southword.

-6. Authors are paid €120 per story published in Southword journal.
-If the writer lives outside of Ireland, they will be paid by Paypal.
-(Information on how to set up a Paypal account: http://www.paypal.com).
+9. Authors are paid €250 per story published in Southword.
+If the writer lives outside of Ireland, they will be paid by PayPal.
+(Information on how to set up a PayPal account: http://www.paypal.com).